-Three major official milestones exist during a MS thesis degree:
+Three major milestones exist during the MS thesis degree:

-- The thesis proposal defense.
+- Completion of thesis proposal review.
 This consists of a public presentation of a research proposal followed by a meeting with the advisory committee.

-- The thesis defense.
+- Completion of thesis defense.
 This is a public presentation of the dissertation research, followed by an examination by the advisory committee about the thesis.

 Our MS students go on to be employed in research and technical work in companies, agencies, and universities, or continue on for a PhD or other professional degree.View Catalog View Handbook

 Please note that MS thesis degree program is active and vibrant; however the MS NON-thesis degree program is no longer accepting applications.